pminina01/readthedocs/Tutorial.md

 That's it, you can now compile and run your application and it will be able to use NLog.

-##Logging API
+##Creating Log messages
-In order to emit log messages from the application you need to use the logging API.
+In order to create log messages from the application you need to use the logging API.
 There are two classes that you will be using the most: `Logger` and `LogManager`, both in the NLog namespace. `Logger` represents the named source of logs and has methods to emit log messages, and `LogManager` creates and manages instances of loggers.

 It is important to understand that `Logger` does not represent any particular log output (and thus is never tied to a particular log file, etc.) but is only a source, which typically corresponds to a class in your code.
 Mapping from log sources to outputs is defined separately through [Configuration File](Configuration-file) or [Configuration API](Configuration-API).
 Maintaining this separation lets you keep logging statements in your code and easily change how and where the logs are written, just by updating the configuration in one place.

-##Creating loggers
+###Creating loggers
 It is advised to create one (`private static`) `Logger` per class.
 As mentioned before, you must use `LogManager` to create `Logger` instances.

 This will create a `Logger` instance with the same name of the `class`.